Contextualized Visual Personalization in Vision-Language Models: Conclusions and Limitations

 \textbf{Limitations.} Our benchmark relies on synthetic dialogues and generated images, which may contain factual inconsistencies or visual artifacts.
 Although we applied rigorous model-based quality filtering for benchmark construction, additional human verification could further improve the factuality of the dialogues and the visual fidelity of the images.

-\textbf{Future directions.} A key next step is to build personalization benchmarks that better reflect real-world user signals, such as shopping histories, delivery records, or long-term user-model interaction logs, to enable more practical evaluations on various use-case scenarios.
+\textbf{Future directions.} A key next step is to develop personalization benchmarks grounded in omnimodal~\cite{oh2026omni} and real-world user signals, such as shopping histories, conversational voice recordings, and long-term user--model interaction logs, enabling more practical evaluation across diverse use cases.